TheOpenSourceNinja/Markov-Comic-Generator/README.md

 * main.py: The Python script responsible for everything else
 * LICENSE: The copyright license governing the code (fonts and images are under separate licenses)
 * README.md: This file
+* data: A git subtree linked to the [Mimi and Eunice Transcripts](https://github.com/TheOpenSourceNinja/Mimi-and-Eunice-transcripts) git repository.
-* fonts: The directory in which desired font(s) should be installed.
-Currently contains two variants (one bold and one non-bold) of Nina Paley's handwriting-based TrueType font.
-This font is not part of the Markov Comic Generator project; it is included so that you will have at least one comic-ish font.
-Some other fonts are linked to in the Fonts section below.
+* data/fonts: The directory in which desired font(s) should be installed.
+Currently is linked (via git subtree) to the [Nina Improved](https://github.com/TheOpenSourceNinja/Nina-Improved) git repository.
-* fonts/LICENSE AND ATTRIBUTION: License and attribution information for Nina's font.
+* data/fonts/LICENSE AND ATTRIBUTION: License and attribution information for Nina's font.
-* images: The directory in which input images should go.
-Contains one sample image.
+* data/images: The directory in which input images should go.
-* transcripts: The directory in which comic transcripts should go.
-Contains one sample transcript.
+* data/transcripts: The directory in which comic transcripts should go.
-* word-bubbles: The directory in which definition files should go.
-Contains one sample file.
+* data/word-bubbles: The directory in which definition files should go.
-* sources.tsv: An optional text file containing the locations at which original, unedited comics can be found.
-Contains the URL of the one sample image.
+* data/sources.tsv: An optional text file containing the locations at which original, unedited comics can be found.

 ## The Input Directory
 The input directory is the directory in which all input files must be located.
-It defaults to the current working directory but can be specified on the command line with the --indir option.
+It defaults to the data folder but can be specified on the command line with the --indir option.

 ## Input file formats
 ### Common